 We start with this awesome carpet, cut it down to the correct tread size, seam the boarders and then permanently attach our rigid edge.

-The standard size is made for a 10″ deep tread 27″ wide, but you can be upgraded to 31″ wide or 35″ wide — or we can make any custom size you may need!
+The standard size is made for a 10″ deep tread 24″ wide, but you can upgrade to 27″ wide, 31″ wide or 35″ wide — or we can make any custom size you may need!
 (They are all made to cover 10″ deep stairs which are 1″ thick or less with a rounded front bullnose, but can be placed on stairs that are deeper or thinner — if you need a custom cut for shallower/deeper/wider stairs or have thicker stairs with a square-face, just let us know!)

 As shown, the stair tread is permanently attached to a rigid bullnose piece so that when installed it will stay nicely wrapped around your stair tread.
 Other manufacturers use combinations of tape or glue, and hope that your tread will stay wrapped around the end of your stair tread.
 Not these. treads have a pressure sensitive adhesive that keeps the tread in place and a strong, rigid bullnose edge that keeps the wrap-around in place.

 The benefits of wool

 Wool has some amazing features built in by nature…

 Wool textiles act as a natural air filter, trapping allergens such as dust and pollen and keeping them out of the breathing zone

 Wool does not burn until its gets to 700 degrees celcius, even then it self extinguishes once the source of the fire is removed.

 Wool absorbs indoor contaminants and purifies the air you breathe of harmful gases, locking them away for up to 30 years.